 In the FailSafe Cluster View window, problems system components are experiencing appear as blinking red icons.
 Components in transitional states also appear as blinking icons.
-If there is a problem in a resource group or node, the FailSafe Cluster View icon for the cluster turns red and blinks, as well as the resource group or node icon.

 The full color legend for component states in the FailSafe Cluster View is as follows:

-- grey healthy but not online or active - green healthy and active or online blinking green transitioning to green blinking red problems with component black and white outline resource type grey with yellow wrench maintenance mode, may or may not be currently monitored by FailSafe
+grey healthy but not online or active

+green healthy and active or online

+blinking green transitioning to green

+blinking red problems with component

+black and white outline resource type

+grey with yellow wrench maintenance mode, may or may not be currently monitored by FailSafe